 |10.
 Vision||• Magnifiers, devices with audio features and braille|

-Oklahoma ABLE Tech has an extensive inventory with thousands of items in the above categories.
+Oklahoma ABLE Tech has an extensive inventory with over two thousand items in the above categories.
 It is common for educators, administrators, related service providers, and families to borrow equipment from ABLE Tech to see if it will meet a student’s needs before purchasing the item.
 If team members already know the device(s) they would like to borrow, they may search the online inventory and immediately request up to three devices.

 For those who need additional information about what types of AT may benefit a student, more detailed information about devices and supports - including case studies and examples - can be found on ABLE Tech’s AT Discovery pages that are organized by disability category and further subdivided by environment where the person will be using the AT.